FIELD TRIP

 Bónus

 Bought groceries at Bónus.
 The big pink pig is kinda ugly, but kinda cool.
-For cheap groceries (nothing is cheap in Iceland), it was good.
+For cheap groceries, it was good.
 Ate breakfast in the greenhouse with Pullox.
 Felt wholesome.

 ART